This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 An infant brain damage lawsuit serves many purposes.
 The first and most important reason to file one is that you believe that your child’s injury could and should have been prevented by better medical care.

-You trusted your medical team and the hospital or health care system to care for you and your baby for your pregnancy and delivery.
+You trusted your medical team and the hospital or health care system to care for you and your baby during your pregnancy and delivery.
 If they failed you because of an error, you have a right and a responsibility to seek justice.

 How to File an Infant Brain Damage Lawsuit